-I also recommend that beginning yoga students, and anybody with wrist injuries, begin weight bearing on their own – slowly.
-Instead of suddenly launching into a yoga pose, start by investing a bit of time every day on your hands and knees; in this position your wrists may adapt over time to bear the weight of your body.
-Do this so the wrists can gradually become accustomed to mild weight-bearing postures, such as table, cat and cow.
+I also recommend those beginning yoga students, and anybody with wrist injuries, begin weight bearing on their own – slowly.
+Instead of suddenly launching into a yoga pose, start by investing a bit of time every day on your hands and knees.
+This is the Table position, and your wrists may adapt over time to bear the weight of your body.
+Do this so the wrists can gradually become accustomed to mild weight-bearing postures, such as Cat, and Cow.

 There are many different types of wrist supports that you can use as an option, while you do yoga.
 Wrist supports, or braces, restrict the movement within the wrist.
 Many wrist conditions are due to repetitive movements; and sometimes, a brace provides enough pain relief by controlling the range of motion.

-While Hatha yoga contains therapeutic warm-ups and stretches for the wrist, it also contains postures that can aggravate a pre-existing wrist condition.
+While Hatha and Vinyasa yoga contain therapeutic warm-ups and stretches for the wrist, they also contain postures that can aggravate a pre-existing wrist condition.
 Sometimes, resting the wrists and modifying postures is the best course of action.
-Joint pain will not be resolved by pushing through a posture.
+At the same time, there is a “no pain – no gain” mindset is some circles.
+Unfortunately, the resulting joint pain will not be resolved by pushing through a posture.

 © Copyright – Aura Wellness Center – Publications Division